 When you’re having a stressful week, pay particular attention to what you eat.
 Choose natural, fresh foods as much as possible.
 Know where your food comes from.
 If you eat eggs, choose to buy them from a farmer whose chickens are happily scratching in the earth.
 Happy, healthy food sources mean higher, cleaner energy from the food.
 Self-care in this regard means putting wholesome, organic, chemical-free, unprocessed foods into your body as often as possible.

 The body is made to process foods in their natural states.
-When whole food is eaten, your body knows what it is and how to use it.
+When whole foods are eaten, your body knows what it is and how to use it.
 When the food is highly processed and mixed with chemical additives, the body can be confused about exactly what it is and what to do with it.
 Some parts can still be digested but others are just filtered out and excreted.
 Worse yet, some chemicals stay in the body and cause problems.1

 Sugar in food is a stressor for our bodies.
 There are many different names for sugar on food labels including sucrose, high-fructose corn syrup, dextrose, maltose and over fifty more.2